Al-Ansar (Iraq): End of the movement

 After the Pasht Ashan massacre, in June 1987 the movement suffered another severe set-back, as another 150 fighters were killed.
 The report to the 1998 sixth party congress of the Iraqi Communist Party identified that confusion between the politburo and the local guerrilla forces had been the cause of the defeat.

 The June–July 1987 meeting of the Central Committee of the Iraqi Communist Party decided to put al-Ansar in control of the Kurdish faction of the party after the Arab faction failed to lead it.
 However, by that time, al-Ansar was largely defunct.
 According to estimates from the Iraqi Communist Party, around 1,200 of al-Ansar were killed during nine years of armed struggle.

+The Al-Ansar Medal of Honor: For outstanding deeds and for exceptional service, courage, steadfastness, and self-sacrifice displayed under circumstances of extreme danger.

 Veterans' Society

 In 2004 an organization of veterans of the al-Ansar, Iraqi Communist Partisans Society, was founded at a conference in southern Sweden.
 The Society has branches both in Iraq and in exile.